-A trustee cannot object to a private ruling if an assessment has occurred covering the same facts and issues; you can, of course, object against the assessment.
+A trustee cannot object to a private ruling if an assessment has occurred covering the same facts and issues; they can object against the assessment.

-If a trustee has objected to a private ruling, you cannot object on the same grounds against a later assessment, unless the facts have changed.
+If a trustee has objected to a private ruling, they cannot object on the same grounds against a later assessment, unless the facts have changed.

-Private rulings dealing with the ITAA 1936 continue to apply to the ITAA 1997, to the extent that the old law ruled on expresses the same ideas as the new law in the ITAA 1997 - see Taxation Ruling TR 97/16 and Addendum.
+Private rulings dealing with ITAA 1936 continue to apply to ITAA 1997, to the extent that the old law to which the ruling applies expresses the same ideas as the new law in ITAA 1997.